 If there is no possible relationship between the variables, the correlation type is be called “no correlation”.
-Also it can be named as zero correlation type.
+Also, it can be named as zero correlation type.
 The two variables are not linked.
-In that case you cannot draw any line through them.
-For example air temperature and shoe size have no correlation; as the air temperature increases, shoe size is not effected.
+In that case, you cannot draw any line through them.
+For example, air temperature and shoe size have no correlation; as the air temperature increases, shoe size is not affected.

 If there is a positive correlation between the variables, this means that if one variable increases the other one increases and if one of them decreases the other one decreases.
 For example as the speed of a turbine increases, the amount of electricity that is generated increases.